Skip to main content

 End the Flight or Fight

-Fairland Recovery Center’s philosophy is to foster lasting recovery through personal growth and accountability rather than simply managing symptoms.
+Our philosophy at Fairland Recovery Center is to foster lasting recovery through personal growth and accountability rather than simply managing symptoms.
 With a solid commitment to aftercare, clients at Fairland Recovery Center receive ongoing support through case management and check-ins post-treatment.

 We accept most major insurances